Labour Hire Services Agreement (Australia)

 a.
 Sidekicker provides staff on a labour hire basis.

 b.
 The Client wishes to engage Sidekicker to provide labour as outlined in a Job Brief.

 c.
 This Agreement sets out the terms and conditions upon which Sidekicker will provide the Services to the Client.

 d.
 By processing a Job Brief, the Client confirms that it agrees to be bound by this Agreement and any amended term of this Agreement that is subsequently changed in accordance with the terms of this Agreement.

 1. Definitions and Interpretation

 In this Agreement:

-Agreement means this agreement including any Schedules to it and any document signed by both of the Parties that varies or supplements it in accordance with its terms or which has been changed pursuant to clause 23 of this Agreement;
+Agreement means this agreement including any Schedules to it and any document signed by both of the Parties that varies or supplements it in accordance with its terms;

 Award has the same meaning as Modern Award, as that term is used by the Australian Government Fair Work Ombudsman;